zalando/zalando.github.io/_docs/resources/github.md

 ## Project ownership

 Each published project have a dedicated team of maintainers.
-The maintainer team have write access to the repository and are the direct owners of the project.
-Everyone who is not an active maintainer are free to open a pull request which must be reviewed by at least 2 of the maintainers listed in the Codeowners file.
+The maintainer team have to write access to the repository and are the direct owners of the project.
+Anyone who is not an active maintainer is free to open a pull request which must be reviewed by at least 2 of the maintainers listed in the Codeowners file.

 ## External collaborators